-Host a meetup event ideally once a month, and at least every 3 months
+Host an event ideally once a month, and at least every 3 months

 How to become a lead

 - See if there’s a current Developer Student Club on your campus or near you.
 Reach out and learn about their experience.
-We encourage you to participate or even help organize a meet-up!
+We encourage you to participate or even help organize an event!

-- Read the Community Organizer Code of Conduct below.
+- Read the Community Organizer Code of Conduct.

 - We will review your submission and get back to you as soon as possible via email.

 When you join our programs, you’re joining a community.
 And like any growing community, a few ground rules about expected behavior are good for everyone.
 These guidelines cover both online (e.g. mailing lists, social channels) and offline (e.g. in-person meetups) behavior.

 Violations of this code of conduct can result in members being removed from the program.
 Use your best judgement, and if you’d like more clarity or have questions feel free to reach out.